 Change is constant.

 Captain Obvious speaking here!
 Nothing stays the same forever.
 Life is full of ebbs and flows, ups and downs.
 People change.
 Relationships end.
 Situations arise that require a new direction.
 Some of us embrace change better than others.
 It doesn’t matter because energy keeps flowing.
 Life keeps moving.
 Our ability to adapt to this change and come out stronger is what makes us better leaders.

 So today I move forward.
 I learn.
 I live.
 I love.

-Lori Young is the founder of Amazing OBM, a full service business management company that supports heart-centered entrepreneurs in their business growth.
+Lori Young is the founder of Amazing OBM, a full service digital marketing agency that supports heart-centered coaches in their business growth.
 Beautifully imperfect, we embrace the hearts and businesses of our clients just like our own.